JensBender/loan-default-prediction/README.md

 - **Engineered new features**:
     - Profession-based features: Derived job stability from profession and city tier from city using mapping functions with  `pandas` `map`.
     - Location-based features: Derived state default rate from state using target encoding.
+- **Defined semantic type** of columns (numerical, categorical, boolean).
+- **Handled missing values**:
+    - Identified no missing values in any of the columns in the training, validation, and test data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>